UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Additional Experimental Results

 \subsection{Character-Level Adversarial Robustness}

 Table~\ref{tab:adversarial} evaluates robustness under character-level perturbations on SST-2.
-We apply random 5\% character swaps to simulate typographical errors and adversarial perturbations.

-Both baseline BERT and \ours exhibit substantial accuracy degradation under attack, with baseline accuracy dropping from 0.920 to 0.816 and \ours from 0.922 to 0.812.
-Calibration also degrades substantially, with ECE increasing from 0.062 to 0.133 for baseline and from 0.055 to 0.132 for \ours.
+We apply random 5\% character swaps to simulate typographical noise and simple adversarial corruption.
+Both the baseline BERT model and \ours exhibit substantial accuracy degradation under attack, with accuracy dropping from 0.920 to 0.816 for the baseline and from 0.922 to 0.812 for \ours.
+Calibration also deteriorates markedly, with ECE increasing from 0.062 to 0.133 for the baseline and from 0.055 to 0.132 for \ours.